dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 robbing ourselves of our strengths.

-As an example, blind and deaf people have minds that are fundamentally different than those of "normal people."
+As an example, blind and deaf people have minds that are fundamentally different than those of *neurotypicals*.
 This is usually considered a weakness by others and is no doubt difficult to endure.
 Yet, according to my theory of mind above and in previous articles, then because this person has a limited range of sensory input, then the